England Football Online

 According to the 1911 census, Robert William is now a Professional Footballer, married to Jean Gibson, with two daughters, Edna and Ena.
 They live at 314 Abbeydale Road in Ecclesall Bierlow, Sheffield.

 Death Saturday, 19 February 1916 in the dressing room at Arsenal Stadium, Highbury, Middlesex.
-He was a stand-in, playing in a London Combination match for Woolwich Arsenal FC when he suffered heart failure.
+Living at Alfoxton Avenue in the West Green area of Tottenham.

 aged 33 years 10 days registered in Islington January-March 1916